THE GOOD, THE BAD AND THE UGLY

 - Who wrote your OS security recipes? (a consultant, when we started two years ago)

-- OS and user security is a life cycle and a process.
-Config management is a series of snapshots, and doesn’t take into account life cycle at all.
-They can live together, but not in the same tool IF you want to web-scale.
+OS and user security is a life cycle and a process.
+Config management is a series of snapshots and doesn’t take into account life cycle.
+They can live together, but not in the same tool if you want to web-scale.
 With HelpSystems you can “play nice” with Puppet, which feeds inputs into OS, user security, and live access management decision processes without the headache of trying to create lifecycles into complex recipes that can be impossible to maintain.

 Most Powertech Identity & Access Manager (BoKS) customers are using Configuration management tools like Puppet for exactly that – software configuration management.
 Puppet’s product documentation suggests it can also be used for manipulating user accounts and groups.
 But as your infrastructure becomes web-scale, this crumbles and starts to breaks down… especially as identity lifecycle, privileged access management (PAM), and security consistency becomes REALLY important.

 At that point, you need to consider an identity and access management tool (IAM) that works in partnership with config management.
 Admins can radically simplify their recipes and software management configuration and can leverage tools that are designed to provide the control required to maintain their organization’s security policies and standards.